teachamantofish/cv/rst/index.rst

 * **Marketing docs**: I've written many whitepapers, but it's a slow slog relative to domain experts.
 I'm more effective as a reviewer and technical liaison between engineering and marketing teams.
 * **Coding from scratch**: I'm not an engineer or web developer, but hey, I only need to push strings around. . .
 * **Graphic art**: I'm an expert at screenshots, workflow and network diagrams, quick keys, and so on.
-I'm not a graphic artist and don't use Illustrator and other visually-centric authoring tools.
+I'm not a graphic artist and don't use Illustrator, Photoshop, or other raw vector/raster image editing programs.
 If I need icons, for example, I grab an open source library.
 * **Politics**: I'm marginal at sugar-coating bullshit.
 I speak my mind.
-* **TBD**: Be clear about your expectations, and I'll be honest about my capabilities.
-There's no point in accepting a position for which I cannot excel.
+* Be clear about your expectations, and I'll be honest about my capabilities.
+There's no point in accepting a position in which I cannot excel.

 .. raw:: html